-- From initial intake through resolution both parties have timely notice of all major timeframes of the process. - A Respondent is notified that an investigation is pending/on-going to provide for a timely defense from the onset of the investigation. - Both parties have the right to end the informal grievance process and begin the formal process at any time - Each party is accommodated a designated Gnomon official to assist in disseminating information including, but not limited to, policies, procedures, and rights to promote a thorough and unbiased investigation and disciplinary proceeding. - The Complainant and the Respondent are allowed one (1) non-Gnomon advisor of their choice, at their own expense. - These procedures are entirely administrative in nature and are not considered legal proceedings. - This advisor may accompany the Complainant/Respondent to any related meetings or proceedings. - The advisor may not speak or otherwise actively participate in meetings or proceedings, though they may communicate with the Complainant or Respondent as necessary, as long as it does not disrupt the proceedings.
+- From initial intake through resolution both parties have timely notice of all major timeframes of the process. - A Respondent is notified that an investigation has been initiated. - Both parties have the right to end the informal grievance process and begin the formal process at any time. - Each party is accommodated a designated Gnomon official to assist in disseminating information including, but not limited to, policies, procedures, and rights to promote a thorough and unbiased investigation and disciplinary proceeding. - Both parties will receive timely notice at regular intervals of the status of any investigation. - Gnomon will provide a live hearing §106.45(b)(6)(i) for all Formal Complaints subject to this Grievance Process, unless the formal complaint is dismissed, or all parties decide to pursue Restorative justice alternative or Informal Resolution. - The Complainant and the Respondent are allowed one (1) advisor of their choice to accompany them to a live hearing or meeting regarding an alleged violation of Gnomon's Harassment & Sexual Misconduct Policy. - If a party does not have an advisor present at the live hearing, the Gnomon will provide (without fee or charge) to that party, an advisor of Gnomon's choice, to conduct cross-examination on behalf of that party.
+The advisor may be any person parent, friend mental health professional, certified victim's advocate, attorney or an individual provided by Gnomon. - These procedures are entirely administrative in nature and are not considered legal proceedings. - This advisor may accompany the Complainant/Respondent to any related meetings or proceedings. - An Advisor will be permitted to ask the other party and any witnesses all relevant questions and follow-up questions during a live hearing, as necessary, as long as it does not disrupt the proceedings.
 At the discretion of the investigator(s), if the advisor is disruptive, he/she will be removed from any and/or all meetings or proceedings. - Evidence of the Complainant's past relationships with anyone other than the Respondent is disallowed. - Direct questioning and cross-examination of the Respondent and Complainant by each other is not permitted.
-Either party may request to not be in the same room at the same time. - The Complainant is not required to be present at any disciplinary process as a prerequisite to proceeding. - Both parties will receive timely notice at regular intervals of the status of any investigation.
+Either party may request to not be in the same room at the same time. - Each Party will have access to all of the evidence from the investigation, including a copy of the completed investigation report. - At the request of either Party, Gnomon will provide the hearing to occur with the Parties located in separate rooms with technology enabling the hearing officer and the Parties to simultaneously see and hear the participants answering questions.